gieseladev/aiobservable/README.md

 # AIObservable

-A simple implementation of observables
+A simple implementation of observables.